Getting the right experts on board is a top priority

 Nurses

-Nurses may give physical exams, provide chemotherapy or other medications, identify needs, coordinate care with other members of the team, and educate people living with desmoid tumors and families about the disease.1,2
+Nurses may conduct physical exams, provide chemotherapy or other medications, identify needs, coordinate care with other members of the team, and educate people living with desmoid tumors and families about the disease.1,2

 Mental health professional